Illustration of Peanut Butter Frosting for Chocolate and Banana Cakes

 The Frosting Is Too Soft

-Add powdered sugar a tablespoon at a time until it firms up.
-If the room is warm, chill the bowl for 10 to 15 minutes before adding more sugar.
+Add powdered sugar one tablespoon at a time until the frosting firms up.
+If the room is warm, chill the bowl briefly before adding more sugar.

-A pinch of salt usually helps.
-You can also add a little more peanut butter, but do so carefully, since that changes the texture.
+Add a pinch of salt.
+If needed, add a little more peanut butter, but do so carefully because that will also change the consistency.

 • chopped roasted peanuts